What is HOLLIS?

-How do you find materials in HOLLIS relevant to South Asian Studies?
+How do you find materials relevant to Folklore Studies?

 Resources in libraries are organized by subject area, and these subject areas are indicated by the first part of a resource's call number.

-A call number is a number given to a resource to help locate it.
+A call number is a number assigned to a resource to help people locate it.
 A call number also indicates which subject area a resource is in.

 A few notes:

-- This resource is classified under P for Languages and Literatures, and under PK for Indo-Iranian Languages and Literatures.
+- This resource is classified under G for Geography, Anthropology, and Recreation; and under GR for Folklore.

 - The second part of the call number organizes materials by author name so that they can be further ordered.